-“Site building became a big headache,” Mike says, “but, that’s where BoldGrid comes in.
+“Site building became a big headache,” Mike said, “but, that’s where BoldGrid comes in.
 We’ve really created an all-in-one solution.”

 Once BoldGrid was built, it immediately addressed utilization and retention rates, almost overnight.
 As a result, BoldGrid’s name started taking off as an easy way to get WordPress sites live, causing conversion rates to skyrocket.

-“We were looking for compatibility and ease,” Mike says, “so people didn’t have to piece together these zombie WordPress sites with all of these different plugins that might not even work.”
+“We were looking for compatibility and ease,” Mike said, “so people didn’t have to piece together these zombie WordPress sites with all of these different plugins that might not even work.”

 BoldGrid’s easy-to-use builder walks users through the design process, making site building feel natural to anyone, no matter the experience level.
-Professional developers also benefit greatly from the tool.
+Designers, sysadmins, agencies, and DIYers can use the company’s solutions to build stunning websites easily and effectively.
+But professional developers also benefit greatly from the tool.

 Experienced Founding Team Innovates DIY Web Building